viamin/homebridge-rise-garden/README.md

 ## Installation

-First of all you need to have [Homebridge](https://github.com/homebridge/homebridge) installed.
+First you need to have [Homebridge](https://github.com/homebridge/homebridge) installed.
 Refer to the repo for instructions.

-Then run the following command to install `homebridge-rise-garden`
+Run the following command to install `homebridge-rise-garden`:

 ```
 sudo npm install -g homebridge-rise-garden